 NICC is a member of the American Indian Higher Education Consortium.
 Students may attend the annual spring AIHEC conference and participate in non-academic and academic competitions with other Tribal College students if they meet the AIHEC required CGPA and enrollment requirements.
-Students wishing to participate in AIHEC activities must complete the HLTH 1046 AIHEC class.
-For more information contact your student support services representative.
+Additionally, students wishing to participate in AIHEC activities must complete work with both an instructor and coach to prepare for the competition prior to February 1st.
+Students will then need to complete an application to attend the conference and compete.
+The student will need to show proof of preparedness for at least one non-academic and one or more academic events.
+The AIHEC student conference is typically held in March of each year.
+A limited number of students will be selected to attend.
+For more information contact Dean of Enrollment Management, Chrissy Lesher.